Calmer Canines: Helping your Dog with Stress & Anxiety

 Dogs can become anxious for a number of reasons, including:

 Separation anxiety: Dogs are generally social creatures and can feel anxious if they are left home alone with no social contact.
-You may notice this as we start to fully ease out of lockdown.
+Following the pandemic, you may have noticed this as we started to back to normal.
 This can be indicated by signs such as destructive chewing, barking, inappropriate urination and/or defecation and digging.

 A new addition to the household: Bringing a new puppy, kitten or baby home can be hugely stressful for dogs.
 This is linked to territorial anxiety and fears that they will no longer be as important now that your attention is being shared.